benders5e/benders5e/phb/backgrounds.md

 <h3 class="new">Swampbender</h3>
 *Prerequisite: Waterbender*

-You hail from the swamps in the Earth Kingdom.
+You hail from the swamps in the earth nation.

 <div class="HBonly" style="height:0em;"></div>
 **Skill Proficiencies:** Nature, Survival